Preparing Your Property for Sale: Renovate, Repair, or Do Nothing?

 If you’re planning to sell your home in Tauranga or elsewhere in the Bay of Plenty, deciding how much work to do before listing can feel like a juggling act.
 Should you invest in renovations, tackle small repairs, or simply sell as-is?
 The right answer depends on your property’s condition, your budget, and the current market climate.

-Step 1 — Understand the market
+Step 1 — Understand the Market

 Every suburb tells a different story.
 In places like Papamoa and Mount Maunganui, buyers expect modern, move-in-ready homes.
 In older areas such as Matua or Greerton, character and potential can sell just as well.
-Start by talking with a real-estate agent or checking recent local sales.
-If properties like yours are selling quickly, large renovations may not yield extra profit.

-Step 2 — When renovating makes sense
+Step 2 — When Renovating Makes Sense

 Renovations can boost appeal and price — but only when done strategically.
 The most reliable return on investment (ROI) usually comes from:

-Step 3 — When simple repairs are enough
+Step 3 — When Simple Repairs Are Enough

-• Leaking taps or toilets
+• Leaky taps or toilets

 • Cracked tiles or broken window latches

-• Peeling paint or loose deck boards
+• Peeling paint or soft decking boards

 • Minor roof or gutter leaks